mSaayeh/Android-Roadmap/README.md

 * Try to follow each lesson by answering its QUIZs and make projects to apply what you have learned.

 ## Before moving to the next level you have to make sure that you understand these topics:
-- Developing Android apps using Kotlin
+- Developing Android apps using Kotlin.
-- Good understanding of Android lifecycle
+- Good understanding of Android lifecycle.
-- Design patterns *MVC, MVP, **MVVM***  [Watch this](https://www.youtube.com/playlist?list=PLe_W3T1SDsYgXzPjQK91xnOaF1iF3KDJ3)
+- Design patterns *MVC, MVP, **MVVM***  [Watch this](https://www.youtube.com/playlist?list=PLe_W3T1SDsYgXzPjQK91xnOaF1iF3KDJ3).
-- SQLite basics and Room database
+- SQLite basics and Room database.
-- Connect your app to the internet using Retrofit
+- Connect your app to the internet using Retrofit.
-- Multithreading using Coroutines
+- Multithreading using Coroutines.
-- Design adaptive layouts depending on the settings of the user's device
+- Design adaptive layouts depending on the settings of the user's device.
 - :clipboard: **Build applications to apply the knowledge you have learned in each topic**

 ---